VirtoCommerce/vc-docs/platform/developer-guide/docs/Platform-Manager/Extensibility-Points/blades-and-navigation.md

 ## Blade Structure and Properties

 Every blade is instantiated from a highly customizable template.
-The template has a few basic parts, such as the maximize area, top and title bottons, toolbar, main content placeholders, etc. We have a dedicated *Blade constructor* page showing all customization options and allowing you to build your own blade on the fly.
-Our *Blade constructor* is also a useful resource for quick reference.
-You can check it out [here](https://virtocommerce.com/guides/blade-constructor).
+The template has a few basic parts, such as the maximize area, top and title bottons, toolbar, main content placeholders, etc.

 Any blade object has the following properties that Virto Commerce platform respects: